-Opened in 1986, Mayo Clinic in Jacksonville, Fla., was the first extension of Mayo Clinic beyond Rochester, Minn.
+Opened in 1986, Mayo Clinic's campus in Jacksonville, Florida, was the first extension of Mayo Clinic beyond Rochester, Minnesota.
 At the campus, a cooperative team of specialists provides services in more than 40 medical and surgical specialties.
 Programs in medical education and research are carried out in concert with patient care activities.

 Clinical practice is centered in the Davis Building, Mayo Building & Hospital, and Cannaday Building, all of which are connected by a series of enclosed walkways.
 Education facilities include classrooms and lecture halls, an extensive library, and a computer lab.